PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Extended weekend walks and hikes should enhance this daily exercise regime.
 A Patterdale will have no problem hiking up a hill or mountain with you for 3 hours!

 Keeping your Patterdale Healthy

-As Patterdale terriers are feisty, stubborn and very prey driven, it is important to socialize them and train them from a pup.
+Patterdale terriers are feisty, stubborn, and prey-driven, so socializing and training them at a young age is important.
 Socialize them with other puppies as soon as they have had their injections.
-If you adopt an adult Patterdale terrier, you can train them with positive reinforcement training methods such as clicker training – they respond very well to this.
+If you adopt an adult Patterdale terrier, you can train them with positive reinforcement methods such as clicker training – they respond very well to this.

 Do you have a Patterdale?
 If so, we’d love to hear about it!
 Please feel free to leave a comment on our blog!

 Patterdale terriers don’t need much grooming.
 Their short, dense coats need to be brushed about once a week (more in the summer, when they shed more), and their coats don’t need to be trimmed.
 Patterdale terriers only need to be bathed once a month to keep their odor at bay.

 In order to keep them flea-free, tick-free, and heartworm-free, Patterdale terriers need high-quality diets, regular vet care, and preventive medicine.